Bougeant/synthetic_control/README.md

 # synthetic_control
-A user friendly package to use the Synthetic Control Method
+A user friendly package to use the Synthetic Control Method.